 Since the restatement requires amending your plan document in its entirety, The Retirement Advantage, Inc. (TRA) is providing the following information to help you understand the process.

 What is the restatement deadline?

 Based on IRS Announcement 2023-6, the restatement deadline is March 31, 2025.
 As the IRS recently issued approval letters for TRA’s pre-approved documents, we will restate your plan in its entirety no later than the March 31, 2025 deadline.

 What will change in my plan document?

-This restatement takes the language from your current Pension Protection Act (PPA) document and includes new laws added by Congress and IRS procedural changes issued through January of 2017.
+This restatement takes the language from your current Pension Protection Act (PPA) document and includes new laws added by Congress and IRS procedural changes issued as noted in IRS Announcement 2020-14.